-The PLAN (TRIO / Student Support Services (SSS)) Program provides opportunities for academic development, assists students with basic college requirements, and serves to motivate students towards the successful completion of their postsecondary education.
-The PLAN program may also provide grant aid to current participants who are receiving Federal Pell Grants.
+The PLAN Program provides opportunities for academic development, assists students with basic college requirements, and serves to motivate students towards the successful completion of their postsecondary education.
+The PLAN Program may also provide grant aid to current participants who are receiving Federal Pell Grants.
 The goal of PLAN is to increase the college retention and graduation rates of its participants and facilitate the process of transition from one level of higher education to the next.

 Our nation has asserted a commitment to providing educational opportunity for all Americans regardless of race, ethnic background or economic circumstance.

 In support of this commitment, Congress established a series of programs to help low-income Americans enter college, graduate and move on to participate more fully in America’s economic and social life.
-These Programs are funded under Title IV of the Higher Education Act of 1965 and are referred to as the TRIO Programs (initially just three programs).
-While student financial aid programs help students overcome financial barriers to higher education, TRIO programs help students overcome class, social and cultural barriers to higher education.
+These programs are funded under Title IV of the Higher Education Act of 1965 and are referred to as the TRiO Program (initially just three programs).
+While student financial aid programs help students overcome financial barriers to higher education, TRiO programs help students overcome class, social and cultural barriers to higher education.

 As mandated by Congress, two-thirds of the students served must come from families with incomes under $28,000, where neither parent graduated from college.
-More than 2,700 TRIO Programs currently serve nearly 866,000 low-income Americans.
-Many programs serve students in grades six through 12.
-Thirty-seven percent of TRIO students are Whites, 35% are African-Americans, 19% are Hispanics, 4% are Native Americans, 4% are Asian-Americans, and 1% are listed as "Other," including multiracial students.
-Twenty-two thousand students with disabilities and more than 25,000 U.S. veterans are currently enrolled in the TRIO Programs as well.
+More than 2,700 TRiO Programs currently service nearly 866,000 low-income Americans.
+More programs serve students in grades six through 12.
+Thirty-seven percent of TRiO students are White, 35% are African-American, 19% are Hispanic, 4% are Native American, 4% are Asian-American, and 1% report more than one race.
+Twenty-two thousand students with disabilities and more than 25,000 US Veterans are currently enrolled in the TRiO Programs as well.